 Located near Alford in Lincolnshire, the P1 Compound is part of our Viking Link subsea interconnector project in conjunction with Balfour Beatty.

-This construction site cabin is designed to incorporate numerous elements catering to neurodiverse individuals, while also utilising a variety of sustainable materials and processes.
-The idea behind this was to discover which of these elements were most beneficial, and then carry them forward into the design of future compound mobilisations.
+This construction site cabin is designed to incorporate numerous elements catering to neurodiverse individuals, while also using a variety of sustainable materials and processes.
+The idea behind this was to discover which of these elements were most beneficial and then carry them forward into the design of future compound mobilisations.

 In this video, Viking Link Project Manager Scott Williams takes us on a tour of the compound’s various elements and explains their purposes.

 For neurodivergent individuals, being under- or over-stimulated can be problematic, so the aspects that will be incorporated in the design of our next welfare office had been shown to aid focus and concentration.

 1. Acoustic panels: to reduce echo and absorb sound reflection.